Memorable Manitobans: Harry Gutkin (1915-2004)

 Graphic artist, historian.

-Reaching out as always to the wider community in which he lived and prospered, Harry Gutkin played a leading role in organizing the uniquely successful conference, Building Bridges, held at the University of Manitoba in August of 2001.
-The event, which attracted academics and lay people from across Canada and the United States, as well as Israel, brought together for the first time Jews, Mennonites, and Ukrainians, all part of Manitoba's rich immigrant heritage, to discuss their differences and their common experience.
-In 1997 the Government of Manitoba awarded Gutkin the Prix Manitoba for volunteer service to the community.
-While his professional training had centred on the graphic arts, he had become an accomplished lay historian, and his absorption in the written and spoken word had found deeply satisfying expression.
-He was in constant demand as a lecturer on the Jewish community, and following the success of the 1976 exhibit, he drew on its material to publish in 1980 the full-length book version of Journey Into Our Heritage, recording for posterity the people and places of the Jewish community from Manitoba to the west coast, their background and their role in the countrys development.
+Following the success of the 1976 exhibit, he drew on its material to publish in 1980 the full-length book version of Journey Into Our Heritage, recording the people and places of the Jewish community from Manitoba to the west coast, their background and their role in the country’s development.
 The publishing house of Nelson Canada then commissioned The Jewish Canadians for its Multicultural Canada Series for junior high schools.
-Mildred Gutkin, Harry's wife, became a close collaborator in the two books which followed.
+His wife Mildred became a close collaborator in the two books which followed.
 The Worst of Times, The Best of Times: Growing Up in Winnipegs North End (1987) offered an incisive study of that formative enclave during the middle decades of the twentieth century; Profiles in Dissent (1997) mirrored the human face of the 1919 Winnipeg General Strike in a series of biographical sketches of its leaders.
-Harrys collaboration with his wife on these books was a reflection of the very close links in his life between his family and his community, two aspects of the same commitment.

 His articles for the Manitoba Historical Society: